areve/flatcss/README.md

-<mark>This package is no longer maintained, the new version is at https://github.com/areve/flatcss2</mark>
+# This package is no longer maintained, the new version is at https://github.com/areve/flatcss2

+---

 # flat.css